vswapna3202/Python/README.md

 7. [String is-a](string_isa.py) - This program checks if a given string is composed of alphanumeric characters, alphabetic characters, digits, uppercase or lowercase characters and prints true or false for each category.
 8. [String Formatting](string_formatting.py) - This program for a given integer n prints for each integer i from 1 to n in decimal, octal, hexadecimal(capitalized) and binary formats.
 9. [Capitalize](capitalize.py) - This program given a string which has full name capitalizes it and prints the full name.
+10. [Text Wrap](text_wrap.py) - This program wraps a given string by the width inputted and prints the wrapped string using textwrap fill method.